apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

-*It isn't enough for Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`.
-Failure to do so must be considered regressions*
+*It isn't enough for Output Streams to implement the core semantics of `java.io.OutputStream`: they need to implement the extra semantics of `HdfsDataOutputStream`, especially for HBase to work correctly.

 The concurrent `write()` call is the most significant tightening of the Java specification.

 ## Class `java.io.OutputStream`

 A Java `OutputStream` allows applications to write a sequence of bytes to a destination.
 In a Hadoop filesystem, that destination is the data under a path in the filesystem.

 ```java
 public abstract class OutputStream implements Closeable, Flushable {